patmjen/geo-dl-webpage/content/about.md

 * Bjørn M. S. Hansen
 * Christan K. Ingwersen

-If you are interested to join the reading club for discussion or presenting, you are welcome to send a mail to Kristine (kajul@dtu.dk).
+If you are interested in joining the reading club for discussion or presenting, you are welcome to send a mail to Kristine (kajul@dtu.dk).